WeOne Aviation Academy

 • To conduct fair and transparent examinations for secondary and higher secondary levels.

-History Of Icse Board
+History Of ICSE Board

-• The roots of ICSE go back to Cambridge University, which used to conduct exams for Indian students during British rule.
+The roots of ICSE go back to Cambridge University, which used to conduct exams for Indian students during British rule.

-• After India’s independence, there was a strong need to create an Indian version of that exam system — something that would maintain high standards but also suit Indian students and culture.
+After India's independence, there was a strong need to create an Indian version of that exam system — something that would maintain high standards but also suit Indian students and culture.

-• So, in 1958, the University of Cambridge recommended setting up an Indian council to handle this — and that’s how the CISCE was formed.
+So, in 1958, the University of Cambridge recommended setting up an Indian council to handle this — and that's how the CISCE was formed.

 When Did ICSE Board Start?

+The first ICSE exam was conducted in 1973, under the guidance of CISCE.
 Since then, ICSE has grown to become one of the most respected school boards in India.

 • Strong English Base: